Neural steering vectors reveal dose and exposure-dependent impacts of human-AI relationships

 \subsection{Evaluation of Frontier AI Model Landscape}

-To assess trends in relationship-seeking behaviour across the current AI landscape, we evaluated 100 AI language models released from 2023 to 2025 from major developers (Anthropic, OpenAI, Google, Meta, Mistral AI, X-AI) alongside releases from smaller developers (DeepSeek, Cohere, Qwen, among others).
-Model selection prioritised major releases and their successive versions to capture temporal evolution within model families.
-We sampled the first 100 prompts from our test set (described in \cref{sec:train_test}), which covers diverse user queries across conversational domains and behavioural assessments.
-For each model-prompt pair, we generated a single response via the OpenRouter API.
-All responses were scored using GPT-4.1 as an autograder, using a rubric defining a 1-10 scale of relationship-seeking behaviour.
-To enable direct comparison with our experimental manipulation, we also scored generations from our optimal steering vector setup (Llama-3.1-70B-Instruct with the vector applied at layer 31) across multipliers used in the randomised control trials ($\lambda \in \{-1, -0.5, 0, 0.5, 1\}$).
-We estimated temporal trends using a mixed-effects regression with model release date (years since earliest model) as the predictor of relationship-seeking scores, with random intercepts for both model and prompt to account for repeated measures and the clustered data structure.
+We evaluated 100 AI language models released from 2023 to 2025 from major developers (Anthropic, OpenAI, Google, Meta, Mistral AI, X-AI) and smaller developers (DeepSeek, Cohere, Qwen, among others), prioritising major releases and successive versions to capture evolution within model families.
+For each model-prompt pair (100 prompts from our test set), we generated a single response and scored it using GPT-4.1 as an autograder with a rubric defining a 1-10 scale of relationship-seeking behaviour.
+We also scored generations from our optimal steering vector (Llama-3.1-70B-Instruct, layer 31) across intervention multipliers ($\lambda \in \{-1, -0.5, 0, 0.5, 1\}$) for direct comparison.
+Temporal trends were estimated via mixed-effects regression with model release date as the predictor and random intercepts for model and prompt to account for clustered data structure.